45+ NestJS Interview Questions 2025: Modules, Dependency Injection & Guards

 }

-Testing
+Testing Questions

-NestJS has excellent testing support:
+NestJS has excellent built-in testing support.

 // users.service.spec.ts